What Is PRK?

 PRK Explained Further…

-In PRK eye treatment, no corneal flap is cut, instead the outer layer of cells from the surface of the cornea are removed entirely and subsequently grow back as part of the healing process.
+In PRK eye treatment, no corneal flap is cut, instead, the outer layer of cells from the surface of the cornea are removed entirely and subsequently grow back as part of the healing process.

 PRK eye surgery has successfully treated millions of patients since its introduction in the 1980s.

-At London Vision Clinic, our laser eye surgeons typically use PRK in 5-10% of cases.
+At London Vision Clinic, our laser eye surgeons typically use PRK in only 5-10% of cases.
 The procedure is most suited to patients with unusually thin or flat corneas, which would make LASIK impractical.